Fr33m4nNn/IMDB_Top_1000_TV/README.md

 # Overview

+Welcome to my analysis of the top 1000 shows based on IMDB ratings.
+This project was driven by my curiosity and a desire to apply the skills I've learned so far.

+The data for this analysis is sourced from [kaggle.com (IMDb Top 1000 TV Series)](https://www.kaggle.com/datasets/octopusteam/imdb-top-1000-tv-series?resource=download), which provides detailed information on titles, genres, average ratings, popularity, and release years.
+Using a series of Python scripts, I explore key questions such as how show quality has changed over the years, shifts in genre popularity, and the most dominant shows.

 # The Questions

 Below are the questions I want to answer in my project:

+1. What are the trends in TV show quality over time?
+2. How are the ratings of top TV shows distributed?
+3. How have average ratings for TV shows changed over the years?
+4. What is the relationship between the number of votes and average ratings for TV shows?
+5. What are the top 10 TV shows based on ratings and popularity?
+6. What are the top 10 genres based on ratings and popularity?
+7. How have the genre tags on TV shows evolved over time?

 # Tools I Used

 For my deep dive into the top 1000 tv series on IMDB, I harnessed the power of several key tools:

+- **Python:** The backbone of my analysis, allowing me to analyze the data and find critical insights.I also used the following Python libraries:
+    - **Pandas Library:** This was used to analyze the data.
+    - **Matplotlib Library:** I visualized the data.
+    - **Seaborn Library:** Helped me create more advanced visuals.
+- **Jupyter Notebooks:** The tool I used to run my Python scripts which let me easily include my notes and analysis.
+- **PyCharm:** My go-to for executing my Python scripts.
+- **GitHub:** Sharing my Python code and analysis, ensuring project tracking.

 ## Import & Clean Up Data